 Have an online portfolio/CV ready to send.
 Be active on social media and set yourself up on multiple freelancing platforms such as Upwork, People Per Hour and Fiver.
 You never know who’s searching for you online, or who will randomly invite you into a project.
 Opening different doors will allow for different possibilities of potential clients finding you.

 Another part of being prepared is knowing what the competition is up to.
-This includes everything from pricing of services to how clients have discovered and approached them.
-Also research on how you can differentiate yourself.
+This includes everything from the pricing of services to how clients have discovered and approached them.
+Also, research on how you can differentiate yourself.

 Steps to take when meeting potential clients